BrunoMazorra/web3_multicall_blocknumber/README.md

 ## Description

 This is a small fork of web3_multicall (https://pypi.org/project/web3-multicall/), all credit to the author Kristóf-Attila Kovács.
-It allows to make a multicall to at any particular block.
+This library will allow to make a multicall to at any particular block for a given network.

 ## Install